akshayvernekar/HomeAutomation-With-Alexa/README.md

 ## How to define switches:
-To add a new switch to your project , populate below array with your invocation name and ESP8266's GPIO pin number
+To add a new switch to your project , populate below array with your invocation name and ESP8266's GPIO pin number in wemos.ino

         /*add your switch details here*/
         /*Format {< invocation name >,< GPIO pin number of ESP8266 >} .
 Add more switches separeated by commas(',')*/